Flofinator/Node-Angular2-CRM/README.md

 -Making menu's dynamic based on roles the loggedin user has.

+-Add Encryption across the board.
+Currently passwords saved, and JWT are not encrypted.
+Looking into bcrypt and some of the other libraries, as this is a work in progress and no one is actively using it I am going to wait a little longer before I saddle down and pick an encryption algorithm to do this.

+-Add security header files on API passes on Client

+-Sanitize data on the backend for user inputs

 -Adding of many comments, I will use ESDoc to build out a Wiki

 -Going to build unit tests, although this should be done sooner than later this is on the backburner until I fix the bullet points previous to this.